haasr/collaborative-blog/README.rst

 prepared to tweak the code until you are able to get it sending data that can be correctly parsed in your email templates, and be prepared for new exceptions, although many exceptions...but not all
-(see https://github.com/pinax/django-mailer/issues/73)...can be captured by setting ``fail_silently`` to ``False`` when calling the ``send`` function of a ``django.core.mail.EmailMessage`` instance.
+( see https://github.com/pinax/django-mailer/issues/73 )...can be captured by setting ``fail_silently`` to ``False`` when calling the ``send`` function of a ``django.core.mail.EmailMessage`` instance.